 It has been our experience that if moisture is properly controlled, encapsulation should not be necessary.
 But if it was to be needed, it would be in an area where moisture management continues to present a challenge (such as a crawl space or basement) or where materials can’t be replaced.
 You can learn more about the entire mold remediation and encapsulation process here.

 Mold Encapsulation Risks

-Proper mold removal and moisture management is critical to any mold remediation job.
+Proper mold removal and moisture management are critical to any mold remediation job.
 Solve the moisture issue, mold can be effectively managed.
-If you can’t manage the moisture, don’t use an encapsulant as it will always find a way to get around your moisture barrier.
+If you can’t manage the moisture, don’t use an encapsulant, as it will always find a way to get around your moisture barrier.
 We have a saying in the office, “water always wins.”

 - Hidden Mold – Moisture will get behind the encapsulant and stimulate mold growth that will bleed through the painted surface.
 Removing mold is a challenge, to begin with.
 Try getting it off when it’s growing under the sealant.
-This type of condition creates “hidden mold growth” which is almost impossible to totally correct.
+This type of condition creates “hidden mold growth,” which is almost impossible to correct totally.

-- Natural Wood Properties – All wood is “hygroscopic” meaning it absorbs moisture from the surrounding air.
+- Natural Wood Properties – All wood is “hygroscopic,” meaning it absorbs moisture from the surrounding air.
 It will find a way to equalize with the surrounding relative humidity regardless of being encapsulated.
-There’s always going to be pin-hole gaps in your encapsulated wood allowing moisture and molds to get in.
+There are always going to be pin-hole gaps in your encapsulated wood, allowing moisture and molds to get in.

-- Paint Over – Many times molds will be “painted over” during a remediation encapsulation.
+- Paint Over – Many times, molds will be “painted over” during a remediation encapsulation.
 This creates a hidden mold burden that will not stop molds from growing and often amplifies its effects.
-Be warry of encapsulated mold projects that moisture management and good ventilation are also being addressed.
+Be wary of encapsulated mold projects where moisture management and good ventilation are also being addressed.

 - Chemical Burden – And if you have a chemical sensitivity, adding an encapsulant may add to your already stressed chemical burden.